Equinix launches new Network Edge services for global businesses

 The need for services such as Network Edge may be expanding, with research indicating more businesses are adopting hybrid and multi-cloud strategies, and utilising virtual network services for greater global interconnections options.

-“As applications become more distributed, residing in both data centres and multiple public clouds, the network must also become distributed, capable of providing consistent policies governing network and security services," he says.
+“As applications become more distributed, residing in both data centers and multiple public clouds, the network must also become distributed, capable of providing consistent policies governing network and security services," he says.

 “Virtual network services like Network Edge, offered in a vendor-neutral fashion and integrated with ECX Fabric, will accelerate global interconnection opportunities for customers.
 We think these services provide distinct value to enterprises and differentiation for Equinix in the market as well," says Hanselman.